Welcome to Wilkes!

 You should apply for your student visa well in advance of the date you would like to depart for Wilkes-Barre.
 Remember that you are required to show proof of having paid the Federal SEVIS fee when you appear for your visa interview.
 Holiday and vacation periods are very busy times at the U.S. embassies and consulates worldwide, and it is important for you to have your visa in time to arrive and begin orientation and registration activities no later than the start date on your I-20.
 Appointments are now mandatory for all student visas, and some U.S. embassies and consulates require that appointments be made at least four to eight weeks in advance.
 The actual visa interview may be as early as 120 days prior to your planned arrival date in the United States.

 All U.S. embassies and consulates have a website where you can read the latest information on visa procedures.
-Visit usembassy.gov to locate the embassy or consulate near you.
-For information on waiting times for student visa appointments, visit travel.state.gov/content/travel/en/us-visas/study/student-visa.html.
+Visit usembassy.gov external website to locate the embassy or consulate near you.
+For information on waiting times for student visa appointments, visit travel.state.gov/content/travel/en/us-visas/study/student-visa.html external website.

 What to Bring to the Interview